rzhou1999/MALListsMergerPy/README.md

 Code was haphazardly written in one sitting and not anywhere near production level.
 Probably will break if you don't treat it well.
 For now, just a proof of concept that may or may not be continued.

 Usage instructions:
 Copy plain text dump from http://affinity.animesos.net/ into first window.
 Submit will run the program and print back the results in the second window.
-Export will save the results to a file.
+Export will save the results to a file (MALdump.txt in the current directory).
 Optionally, a username can also be specified.
 If one is, all previously seen entries are ignored.
 Expected input is as follows:

 <pre>
 #	UserName	Shared	Affinity	Last Online	Birthday	Gender	Joined	Location